grafana/grafana-experimental/src/ConfigEditor/AdvancedSettings/README.md

 ### Overview

-`AdvancedHttpSettings` component is used to simplify migrating from legacy `DataSourceHttpSettings` component.
+`AdvancedHttpSettings` component is used to simplify migrating from legacy `DataSourceHttpSettings` component (you can find the detailed explanation [here](../migrating-from-datasource-http-settings.md)).
-Currently renders as a config **sub section** with "Allowed cookies" and "Timeout" fields.
+`AdvancedHttpSettings` renders as a config **sub section** with "Allowed cookies" and "Timeout" fields.

-> ❗️ Note: If you are not migrating from `DataSourceHttpSettings` then you might not need this component.\
-> If you need to add more fields to the `AdvancedHttpSettings` for your datasource then it's better that you create your own implementation of the component.

 > ❗️ Note: `AdvancedHttpSettings` should be used inside "Additional settings" config section alongside sub sections for other advanced datasource settings (see [usage example](#usage) below).